 The Foundation has provided support over the years to other integrative medicine initiatives including Dr. Andrew Weil’s Program in Integrative Medicine at the University of Arizona; Dr. Rachel Remen’s integrative medicine curriculum for medical students; and a seven-year career development award for integrative and complementary medicine practitioners through the National Institutes of Health’s National Center for Complementary and Alternative Medicine.
-The Foundation also has contributed funding for the national conferences of the Consortium of Academic Centers for Integrative Medicine, the most recent of which was held in Miami, Florida in May 2014.
+The Foundation also has contributed funding for the national conferences of the Consortium of Academic Health Centers for Integrative Medicine, now known as the Academic Consortium for Integrative Medicine & Health.

 The Foundation's integrative medicine program is not receiving proposals at this time.
 Because the Foundation aims to remain abreast of developments at academic institutions with integrative medicine programs, interested parties may submit 2-3 page descriptions of their activities in the areas of education, research, and clinical practice.
 Such submissions would be filed and, should the Foundation decide to expand the number of its grantees in the integrative medicine area, the documents would be reviewed and appropriate communication with the applicant(s) would ensue.